Valamir777/6.0001-Undergraduate-Introduction-to-Computer-Science/README.md

 # MITOCW6.0001-Fall-Undergraduate
-My Projects and problems sets from Introduction To Computer Science And Programming In Python
+My solutions to the problems sets from Introduction To Computer Science And Programming In Python As well as my solution to the exam solutions